skaes/logjam_agent/README.md

   self.max_bytes_all_lines = 1024 * 1024

   # Configure compression method.
 Defaults to NO_COMPRESSION.
 Available
-  # compression methods are ZLIB_COMPRESSION and SNAPPY_COMPRESSION.
+  # compression methods are ZLIB_COMPRESSION, SNAPPY_COMPRESSION, LZ4_COMPRESSION.
-  # Snappy is faster and less CPU intensive than ZLIB, ZLIB achieves
+  # Snappy and LZ4 are faster and less CPU intensive than ZLIB, ZLIB achieves
   # higher compression rates.
+LZ4 is faster to decompress than Snappy
+  # and recommended.
   # self.compression_method = ZLIB_COMPRESSION
   # self.compression_method = SNAPPY_COMPRESSION
+  # self.compression_method = LZ4_COMPRESSION

   # Activate the split between hard and soft-exceptions.
 Soft exceptions are
   # all exceptions below a log level of Logger::ERROR.
 Logjam itself can then